apache/allura/README.markdown

 ## Next Steps

-Go to the server running on your [local machine](http://localhost:8080/) port 8080.
+Go to the Allura webapp running on your [local machine](http://localhost:8080/) port 8080.
+(If you're running this inside a VM, you'll probably have to configure the port forwarding settings)

 You can log in with username admin1, test-user or root.
 They all have password "foo".
 (For more details on the default data, see bootstrap.py)